 After years of wanderlust, she decided to settle down in Singapore with her two children – a teenage son and daughter.
 It was her love for the food she grew up with, combined with the realisation that there were very limited authentic Spanish gastronomic offerings available here, that led her to set up My Little Spanish Place.

 Just like her co-chef and business partner, Chef Edward, Maria is also very passionate about dance.
 Having trained from young in the art of ballet, Maria is now more inclined to dancing the flamenco and has even performed at the restaurant previously for her guests.

-Chef Edward Esmero, 34 years old, is the new co-chef addition to My Little Spanish Place.
+Chef Edward Esmero, is the Executive Chef and Co-Chef Director of My Little Spanish Place.
 Born in the south of Philippines in the town of Batangas, Edward’s heritage has a lot of Latino influences, as his grandmother was a Mistisa (her father was Spanish and her mum Filipina), and Edward’s dad is Mexican.
 He grew up in an environment that exposed him at an early age to the myriad of culinary influences in his country.

 Having spent many of his childhood years in the kitchen with his grandmother, Edward strongly believes that Spanish food comes from the heart and is best when cooked in a ‘homely’ manner, just like how his grandmother used to.

 Having received trainings from both local and international chefs and winning numerous awards and recognitions from local competitions, Chef Edward pursued his passion in the field of hospitality and restaurant management in countries such as Saudi Arabia, USA, Caribbean and Singapore.